dabeaz/curio/docs/tutorial.rst

     >>>

 In this case, there is no need to launch a background thread--the function simply runs as it normally would.
+Yes, you just used the same function from async (with ``await``) and from normal synchronous code at the REPL.

 There's more than meets the eye when it comes to Curio and threads.
 However, Curio provides a number of features for making coroutines and threads